-Magic Benchmark is a hump that is located just W of ID-75 and about 4 miles S of US-20.
-While the shortest ascent route is via the East Face from ID-75, the safer ascent route is from East Magic Reservoir Road to the north.
-It can also be climbed via its West Shoulder from a spur road going S from East Magic Reservoir Road.
+Magic Benchmark is a hump that is located just west of ID-75 and about four miles south of US-20.
+While the shortest ascent route is via the east face from ID-75, the safer ascent route is from East Magic Reservoir Road to the north.
+It can also be climbed via its west shoulder from a spur road going south from East Magic Reservoir Road.
 It is one of many scrub hills in this area, but it is distinguished by having a USGS benchmark atop it—not just any benchmark, but the namesake benchmark for this entire area around Magic Reservoir—MAGIC Benchmark.
 USGS Magic Reservoir East

 Northwest Face, Class 2

-East Magic Reservoir Road (signed) is located 3.7 miles S of US-20 on ID-75.
-The turnoff is on the W side of ID-75.
-Drive 0.7 miles W on East Magic Reservoir Road to an unsigned junction on the NW side of Magic Benchmark.
+East Magic Reservoir Road (signed) is located 3.7 miles south of US-20 on ID-75.
+The turnoff is on the west side of ID-75.
+Drive 0.7 miles west on East Magic Reservoir Road to an unsigned junction on the northwest side of Magic Benchmark.
 Park here (4,960 feet).